meatnordrink/notebook/ads/ads.md

 **Leave spend stable for a bit; try to make tweaks to increase purchases/$ (leave stable to increase visibility on this)** (But, covid...might want to reduce, *then* leave stable.)

-**Do an analysis of purchasers by country; correlate that to ad spend by country.
+* **Do an analysis of purchasers by country; correlate that to ad spend by country.
 Adjust as appropriate based on which countries are most profitable.**
+    * Consider tweaking prices, breaking out campaigns by country.
 # FB
-(To below - took of min spend from men campaign, May 18.)
-*Launched India campaign on May 15th.
-If it doesn't do well, try creating from scratch; repurposed the old one that had done well.*

 ## To do:
+*Copy Tests* - Were messed up.
+Reset Jun 1st.
+Based on what does well, expand to other ads.
+(Whatever wins in the copy tests, look at creating a new Apple Search ad with it...or maybe try them out as an advanced search campaign ad...)
+Also, try an ad with the mountain background at some point.

 **When possible, make a lookalike audience based on purchasers.**
 **When possible, make a campaign that optimizes for purchases (once we have min 50/month...but prob 50/week.)**